teancom/codex/aws.md

 EOF
 ```

-This was a bit easier than it was for Proto BOSH, since our SHIELD public key exists now, and our
+This was a bit easier than it was for **proto-BOSH**, since our SHIELD public key exists now, and our
 AWS keys are already in Vault.

 Verifying our changes worked, we see that we only need to provide networking configuration at this point: